metisjs/metis-ui/src/components/input/index.en-US.md

 ---
 title: Input
+description: Through mouse or keyboard input content, it is the most basic form field wrapper.
 group:
   title: Data Entry
   order: 3
 ---

-Through mouse or keyboard input content, it is the most basic form field wrapper.

 ## When To Use